nusco/narjillos/backlog.md

 * Bug: PetriDish can miss notifications from pond (in particular, Narjillos dying when they spawn with very low or no energy) °°
 * Spawn Narjillos with random direction (to avoid "swarming in same direction" effect on some races - or, do I want to keep it?)
 * Conservation of energy in entire pond (with sun to give more energy)
-* Distribute things in a circle instead of a square
 * Multiple environments in multiple processes (with migration, still deterministic - but how?)
 * Plants (food that evolves)
 * Gamma rays (cause mutation)